Edward Law, 5th Baron Ellenborough

-Naval career
+Early life

+Law was born on 9 May 1841.
+He was the son of Hon.
+Henry Spencer Law and Dorothea Anne Rochfort.
+His younger brother was Col. Cecil Henry Law, who commanded the 2nd battalion Dorsetshire Regiment during the Second Boer War in South Africa.

+His father was the fifth son of Edward Law, 1st Baron Ellenborough, and the former Anne Towry.
+His mother was the eldest daughter of Col. John Staunton Rochfort, of Clogrennane Castle, and the former Mary Burgh.

 Law was educated at Charterhouse and entered the Royal Navy in 1854 aged just 13.

+Career

 Law was a naval cadet with HMS Colossus, serving in the Baltic during the Crimean War in 1855 and was awarded the Baltic Medal.
 He became a sub-lieutenant in 1860 and a lieutenant in 1861, and in 1867 he passed as an interpreter in French.
 During the American Civil War, he was serving on the North America and West Indies Station.
 He transferred to the frigate HMS Highflyer, and was with her in China during the Second Opium War (1859–1861) and was awarded the Second China War Medal.
 In 1873, he was lieutenant commanding HMS Coquette, and saw service during the Third Anglo-Ashanti War and was awarded the Ashanti Medal.
 He retired as commander later in 1873.

-Baron Ellenborough
+Peerage

 Law was the eldest son of Henry Spencer Law and succeeded to the peerage on the death of his cousin, Charles Towry-Law, 4th Baron Ellenborough, in June 1902.
 He took his seat in the House of Lords on 29 July 1902.